nomemory/tutorial-java8-streams-lambdas/README.md

 }
 ```

 PS: Careful with this subtle difference!
+If you are working on a existing code base don't jump into replacing every anonymous inner class with lambdas!

 #### Partial Function Application